Public Spaces Protection Orders (PSPOs) were brought in under the Anti-social Behaviour, Crime and Policing Act 2014.

-On March 17 2016 our City Executive Board resolved to consult on a draft Waterways Public Spaces Protection Order (PSPO) for the waterways of Oxford.
-The purpose of the Order is to restrict behaviours in an area that are considered detrimental to the quality of life of people with the area.
+On 17 March 2016 Oxford City Council’s City Executive Board resolved to consult on a draft Waterways Public Spaces Protection Order (PSPO) for the waterways of Oxford.
+The purpose of the Order was to restrict behaviours in an area that are considered detrimental to the quality of life of people with the area.
 The Council’s City Executive Board considered the findings and decided not to introduce such an Order.

 More information on the draft order can be found on our Draft Waterways Public Spaces Protection Order.

 Penalty for breaches of Orders

 It is an offence for a person, without reasonable excuse, to: